small log burner installed in a garden room office 3

 When it comes to installing your small wood stove into a shed, then the hearth needs to be at least 12mm thick, and it will need to be made out of a non-combustible material.
 For example, you could use a piece of glass, some slate, concrete, or patio tiles.
 Providing your hearth is at least 12mm thick, you can lay it onto a carpet or a wooden floor, for example, and your stove will sit nicely on top.

+The hearth must provide a “visually apparent warning” (see Approved Document J 2.26).
 This prevents you just simply placing your stove onto a solid floor such as a tiled kitchen floor for example without any discernable visible edge.

 The most important reason for the provision of a hearth is to guard against the potential resulting problems in the event of a hot ember falling out of the stove when the door is opened so the frontal hearth requirement is the most important one to adhere to.